How to become an employer of choice

 Don’t forget to also let your customers know that you value your staff.
 They are potential marketers for you and it can only help if they have a positive view of you as an employer.

 To conclude, when planned well and promoted effectively, your employer brand will create a competitive advantage by helping you attract and retain people who are a natural fit with your organisation and its way of doing business.
-It will project an accurate image of your organisation as a place to work and what makes it unique in your industry.
+It will project an accurate image of your organisation as an employer of choice and what makes your company unique in your industry.

 With jobseekers increasingly looking carefully at an organisation’s reputation before they apply for a job, a strong employer brand helps the right candidates see that they can thrive in your organisation.
 It helps to ensure suitable candidates will think of your organisation first when they next job search, which is a key advantage in today’s recruitment market.